tumaer/SciML/lecture/svm.md

 Non-linearly separable sets.
 ```

-*Data may not be exactly linealy seperable or some data outliers may undesirably deform the exact decision boundary.*
+*Data may not be exactly linearly separable, or some data outliers may undesirably deform the exact decision boundary.*

 ### Outlier problem